The Brownfield Area Benefit Estimator (BABE)

 The Center for Environmental Policy and Management at The University of Louisville is the proud recipient of a five-year, $1,000,000 research grant from the program.
-Together with partners from the , Symbiont, the Urban Institute and , we are developing and pilot testing a Brownfield Community Benefit Assessment Toolkit (BCBAT).
-This benefits calculation toolkit will be designed to be used by communities to better project and track a wider variety of community benefits associated with brownfields redevelopment than has previously been possible.
+Together with partners from the , Symbiont, the Urban Institute and , we are developing and pilot testing a Brownfield Community Benefit Assessment Toolkit, recently renamed Brownfields Area Benefits Estimator (BABE).
+This benefits calculation toolkit is designed to be used by communities to better project and track a wider variety of community benefits associated with brownfields redevelopment than has previously been possible.

-The toolkit will be based on an easy to use, mobile app for baseline data linked with a web-based desktop analysis portal.
-The system will use accessible national, state, local and hyper-local data as the foundation for benefit calculation formulas we develop.
+The toolkit will be based on an easy to use, mobile app for baseline property condition data (Brownfields Tracker) linked with a web-based desktop analysis portal Brownfields Assessment Tool (BAT).
+The system will use accessible national, state, local and hyper-local data as the foundation for benefit calculation formulas.
+In addition there will be a handbook that describes our data, research based formulas and assumptions, and ways to use each component of the toolkit.

 - Dr. Lauren C. Heberle, Associate Professor of Sociology, Director of the Center for Environmental Policy and Management, University of Louisville